 - Werklund School provides counselling to families stressed out by pandemic

 This program is for boys and girls between the ages of 6 and 18 years of age.
 All sessions will be offered via Microsoft Teams, so that children can participate in the counseling sessions from the comfort and safety of their home.

-The ISE will offer a maximum of four (4) intervention sessions, free of charge, to your child.
-Additional sessions may be offered beyond this for a fee.
+ISE will offer 8 sessions to your child FREE of charge.
 Sessions will be 45 minutes in duration, with parents expected to participate for the first and last 5 minutes of each session for welcome and wrap-up.